 Each student must complete 100 hours of community service, at least 25 hours of which must relate to a single issue area.
 Of the 100 hours, 60 must be completed before a student registers for classes for their final year.

-In addition, students must complete an extended service project paper or presentation (ESP) reflecting on their experiences with the 25 hours of service in a single issue area.
-Guidelines for the ESP area available on the service program website.
+In addition, students must complete an Extended Service Project paper or presentation (ESP) reflecting on their experiences with the 25 hours of service in a single issue area.
+Guidelines for the ESP are available on the service program website.

 Students submit Service Verification Forms to the Service Program Office to have service hours recorded on their transcripts.
 Hours must be recorded on the transcript to meet the service requirement.
 Hours completed during the summer will be credited toward the next academic year as long as the student maintains enrollment.
 To be considered community service, work is generally done in partnership with an organization or agency outside of the college.
 Specific guidelines related to approved community partners and special circumstances are available through the Service Program Office.

 The Warren Wilson Bonner Leaders Work Crew program is supported in part through the Corella and Bertram F. Bonner Foundation, which provides funding, training and technical assistance to community service and service-learning scholarship and leadership programs at colleges and universities across the eastern United States.
-Twenty-twenty-five Warren Wilson students participate in the Bonner Leadership program (http://www.bonner.org/), and their efforts are centralized through the College's Service Program Office.
+Twenty to twenty-five Warren Wilson students participate in the Bonner Leadership program, and their efforts are centralized through the College's Service Program Office.